Meet Our Team

 Doctoral Student in the Human Development Program

 Justin is currently a PhD3 student in the Human Development program.
-After completing his B.Sc. in Neuroscience and Psychology, Justin worked with English language learners both locally and abroad.
-His particular area of interest is how the bilingual identity and experience affects one’s development, specifically to understand how bilingualism influences Theory of Mind and empathy.
+After completing his B.Sc. in Neuroscience and Psychology and MA in Applied Developmental and Educational Psychology, Justin worked with English language learners both locally and abroad.
+His particular area of interest is how the bilingual identity and experience affects one’s socioemotional development, specifically to understand how bilingualism influences Theory of Mind and empathy.
 Outside of his academic pursuits, Justin spends his time playing games, exploring new recipes, and spending his every moment with his lovely wife.

 Zoe is currently doing her M.Ed. in General Educational Psychology at McGill.
 She also earned her B.Sc. at McGill with a major in Psychology.
 For the past year, Zoe has been working as a reading coach at BJEC for kindergarten students with reading difficulties.
 She works on remediating students’ specific reading needs by reinforcing phonemic awareness and building fluency.
 Zoe loves working with children, and her research interests include bilingualism, reading, and development.
 Zoe is very much looking forward to exploring the different areas of research at the B.E.E Lab.